It's Just Love

 Hello, I’m Mae

-I’m thrilled to share my romantasy series, “Winds of Ericiel”, with you.
+I’m thrilled to share my romantasy series, “Winds of Ericiel,” with you.
+It is a story with a Game of Thrones vibe (without the dragons).
 I wrote the story that I wanted to read.
 My series is for adults, as I delve deeply into the relationships between the characters as they grow.
-I embrace intimacy openly because it’s a romance and I wanted the reader to experience everything the characters do—emotionally and physically.
-Book 3 is coming in Spring 2025.
+The books are written leisurely so the reader can invest in the characters and world.
+I embrace intimacy openly because it’s a romance, so there are no closed doors to the reader.
+Book 3 was released on May 1, 2025.
 Thank you for reading my work.
 I hope you enjoy Catherine, Adriannus, and the “boys.”
+I love to hear from readers!

 Pass with peace,